vpdb/server/doc/styleguide.md

 [BEM naming](http://bem.info/method/) - read all about it [here](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
-In our case, one of the many benfits of this method is that it's usually obvious to determine if a CSS class is a custom VPDB-specific class or a Twitter Bootstrap override - Bootstrap doesn't use `--` for its modifiers.
+In our case, one of the many benfits of this method is that it's usually easy to determine if a CSS class is a custom VPDB-specific class or a Twitter Bootstrap override - Bootstrap doesn't use `--` for its modifiers.

 ## Class Usage